Ralph-Lee/blog/network-iphone-podcast-app-review.md

 It's true that there are absolutely ZERO configuration options, and I wish it would have some config options available.

+I'm happy to have found this app, and am looking forward to using it for an extended time.

 ###Things I Do When Listening To Podcasts###

 The app looks great, but it's got to make listening easy and convenient for me.